ruifelixpereira/azure-iot-operations-labs/README.md

 ### Troubleshooting

-In ase a VM SKU is not available, you can check what is available with the following command:
+In case a VM SKU is not available, you can check what is available with the following command:

 ```bash
 az vm list-skus --location westus --size Standard_D --all --output table